Undivided Resources

 So pay attention to the trigger points and challenges your child struggles with.
 How can you use those challenges to increase their ability to think flexibly?

-1. Talk about being flexible
+1. Talk about and model being flexible

 Being flexible is not just about bending.
 It’s also about changing an idea, considering new information, accepting an unexpected change or event, and being able to change what you’re doing.
+As parents, we can model flexible thinking for our kids, and help them get involved in practicing how to think with flexibility.
+By practicing with us, over time, they may feel less overwhelmed when things don’t go as planned.

 One way to model flexibility in action is to play the Plan Z game.
 It goes something like this: